Skip to main content

 Park History

-Secche di Tor Paterno Marine Protected Area was established by presidential decree on October 29, 2000, making it unique in Italy as a fully submerged reserve without any terrestrial component.
-The designation followed scientific documentation of the shoals' role as a biodiversity hotspot in an otherwise featureless sandy seabed.
-Management was initially assigned to the Municipality of Rome (which includes the nearest coastline at Ostia), later transferred to the RomaNatura agency that manages the capital's protected natural areas.
+Secche di Tor Paterno Marine Protected Area was established by ministerial decree on November 29, 2000, making it unique in Italy as a fully submerged reserve without any terrestrial component.
+[1] The designation followed scientific documentation of the shoals' role as a biodiversity hotspot in an otherwise featureless sandy seabed.
+Management is assigned to the RomaNatura agency that manages the capital's protected natural areas.

 Major Trails And Attractions